The public remarks that led up to Pope Francis’s call for same-sex civil union laws

 Francis’ views on LGBT issues moved into the international spotlight after he became the 266th pope in March 2013.

-Whereas Pope John Paul II had condemned a gay rights march in Rome just 13 years earlier as an “offense to Christian values,” Francis made global headlines in July 2013 for saying of gay priests: “who am I to judge?”
+Whereas Pope John Paul II had condemned a gay rights march in Rome just 13 years earlier as an “offense to Christian values,” Francis made global headlines in July 2013 for saying of gay priests: “Who am I to judge?”

 When Time Magazine made Francis “Person of the Year” in 2013, it noted that the comment had “come to define both the promise and the limits of Francis’ papacy.”

-Francis’s steps to reach out to LGBT people did not constitute a fundamental shift in Church teaching, Time noted.
+Francis’s steps to reach out to LGBT people did not constitute a fundamental shift in church teaching, Time noted.
 During the same conversation with reporters, Francis suggested that homosexual acts remained sins, the BBC reported.

 The change in rhetoric, Time concluded, may have the largest impact "in many developing countries, where homophobia is institutionalized, widespread and sanctioned.”